 Why Go Through All This Proving Trouble? :(

-Well, because, are you stupid enough to just take my word and blindly follow the algorithm I give you?
+Well, because, are you foolish enough to just take my word and blindly follow the algorithm I give you?
 Don’t you want to be sure that it works?
 “Well, I can just test it with a few different numbers and see if it works” you say?
-IDIOTA!
 Even if the algorithm was wrong, it could give you the correct answer by chance, just because of the numbers you picked.
 By seeing a mathematical proof, you know for a damn fact that the algorithm works.
 No one can or ever will, be able to question its correctness!
-The proof establishes what conditions need to be satisfied (here we need uniform probability distribution), and as long as your dumb ass satisfies those conditions, it will always work!
+The proof establishes what conditions need to be satisfied (here we need uniform probability distribution), and as long as you satisfy those conditions, it will always work!

 “Well, I just googled if this actually works, and people on stack overflow say it does, so I will take their word for it and move on with my crappy life.”
 That’s honestly a legit point!
 If all you wanna do is use an algorithm or method, as long as a reliable source tells you it works, you’re fine.
 But as I keep saying, the reasoning behind anything is the most fruitful part!
 You will encounter lots of problems in your life that haven’t already been solved.
 A vast reasoning library (in your head) will allow you to solve any new problems you encounter.
 You might even make a few discoveries!